 We have had Soy Vay products before, and liked them.
-This time we had the Veri Veri Teriyaki and was very impressed.
+This time we had the Veri Veri Teriyaki and were very impressed.
 Tastes of my stir fry were complex with out over powering my vegetables.
-I like their short description.
-Chinese girl meets Jewish boy and Soy Vay!

 The Facts on Soy Vay